atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (5) Instructions for installing a visual emergency alarm system, if the dwelling unit is equipped for such an installation.

+#### 4.34.5* BATHROOMS

-**4.34.5* BATHROOMS.** Accessible or adaptable bathrooms shall be on an accessible route and shall comply with the requirements of 4.34.5.
+Accessible or adaptable bathrooms shall be on an accessible route and shall comply with the requirements of 4.34.5.

+##### 4.34.5.1 DOORS

-**4.34.5.1 DOORS.** Doors shall not swing into the clear floor space required for any fixture.
+Doors shall not swing into the clear floor space required for any fixture.

-**4.34.5.2 WATER CLOSETS.**
+##### 4.34.5.2 WATER CLOSETS

 (1) Clear floor space at the water closet shall be as shown in Fig. 47(a).
 The water closet may be located with the clear area at either the right or left side of the toilet.